AuroraDAO/idex-api-docs/README.md

 }
 ```

-Please note: If any field is unavailable due to a lack of trade history or a lack of 24hr data, the field will be set to `'N/A'`
+Please note: If any field is unavailable due to a lack of trade history or a lack of 24hr data, the field will be set to `'N/A'`. `percentChange`, `baseVolume`, and `quoteVolume` will never be `'N/A'` but may be 0.

 ### Errors